BetMGM Sportsbook Kentucky Bonus Code: ROTOBONUS - $100 Bonus Bets

 - Physically located in Kentucky

-Catch $100 in Bonus Bets For NFL and College Football: BetMGM KY Bonus Code ROTOBONUS
+Catch $100 in Bonus Bets With BetMGM Sportsbook Kentucky ROTOBONUS - For NFL and College Football

 New customers can claim the BetMGM sportsbook promo codes by signing up with BetMGM Kentucky Promo Code ROTOBONUS.
 A $100 pre-launch bonus is up for grabs, what are you waiting for?